Serving Southwest Kansas Since 1907.

 If you're asking that question then the answer is most definitely YES!

-It is a widely held but seldom spoken belief in every legal field that people often talk to an attorney AFTER they should have.
-If you have to talk to an attorney now because someone didn’t keep a promise, breached a contract, or got injured on your property you may be starting late.
+It is a widely held but seldom spoken belief in every legal field that people often talk to an attorney later than they should have.
+If you have to talk to an attorney now because someone didn’t keep a promise, breached a contract, or got injured on your property you may be starting very late.
 Even so, seeking legal advice is a wise decision.
 Knowing your rights, obligations or liability will help you make an informed decision.

 We can help get you on the right path to protecting your interests but you need to decide to step on that path.

-Hope, Mills, Bolin, Collins & Ramsey LLP
+The Law Firm of Hope, Mills, Bolin, Collins & Rams

-Copyright © 2019 Hope, Mills, Bolin, Collins & Ramsey LLP - All Rights Reserved.
+Copyright © 2019 HMBCR LLC - All Rights Reserved.

 Attorney Advertising.
 This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.